Sunday, October 11, 2020

 “…let us demonstrate that the principle of least time will give Snell’s law of refraction (Feynman et al., 1963, section 26–3 Fermat’s principle of least time).”

-Applying the principle of least time to give Snell’s law, Feynman (1985) imagines a beautiful girl has fallen out of a boat and she is screaming for help in the water.
-In his lecture on QED for the public, Feynman rephrases the problem as “suppose you’re the lifeguard, sitting at S, and the beautiful girl is drowning at D (p.
-51).”
-Some may prefer Feynman’s explanation in this lecture that distinguishes four kinds of path: (1) path of least time, (2) path of least water, (3) path of least distance, and (4) path of certainly not least time.
-Furthermore, he adds that “light seems to go slower in water than it does in air, which makes the distance through water more ‘costly’, so to speak, than the distance through air (p.
-51).”
-The word costly is appropriate because Fermat names his law as the “principle of natural economy.”
+Using the principle of least time to explain Snell’s law, Feynman (1985) illustrates the problem with a vivid analogy: a beautiful girl has fallen out of a boat and is crying for help in the water.
+In his lecture on QED for the public, he rephrases the problem as: “Suppose you’re the lifeguard, sitting at S, and the beautiful girl is drowning at D” (p.
+51).
+He then distinguishes four kinds of path: (1) the path of least time, (2) the path of least water, (3) the path of least distance, and (4) the path certainly not of least time.
+To clarify why the least-time path is optimal, Feynman adds that “light seems to go slower in water than it does in air, which makes the distance through water more ‘costly,’ so to speak, than the distance through air” (p.
+51).
+The word costly is fitting, since Fermat described his law as the principle of natural economy.

 3. Infinitesimal change: